robert-abela/llp2/week04/MacsWithAppleSilicone.md

 ```

 As you can see gdb has problems with loading the core dump correctly. [gdb-multiarch](https://packages.ubuntu.com/focal/gdb-multiarch) is a version of gdb that is able to support multiple architectures.
-You need to first insall it
+You need to first install itP

 ```
 sudo apt install gdb-multiarch
 ```

-and then use it as you do with normal gdb
+and then use it as you do with normal gdb:

 ```
 gdb-multiarch program core